StollerSystem/Mr._Robogers_Neighborhood/readme.md

 * [X] A user should be able to enter a new number and see new results over and over again

-* [] Add an option reverse the outputt
+* [X] Add an option reverse the outputt

 ## Setup/Installation Requirements

 * If you would like to download this project you will need Git installed and VSCode or a text editor of your choice
-* Use your terminal to "git clone" from https://github.com/StollerSystem/Programming_Language_Suggester
+* Use your terminal to "git clone" from https://github.com/StollerSystem/Mr._Robogers_Neighborhood
-* Navigate to the Pragramming_Language_Suggester directory
+* Navigate to the Mr._Robogers_Neighborhood directory
 * If using VSCode use command "code ." to open the folder otherwise open the whole folder in your text editor
 * Feel free to mess around with the index.html, styles.css, and scripts.js files!